-Foot Locker and Nike: “Hey, can you re-create a few of our old commercials for Air Max Day?”
+Foot Locker and Nike asked us to re-create a few of their old commercials for Air Max Day.

-20 videos, 52 million impressions, 20 million views, 2.5 million comments later, all that re-creation created one of Foot Locker’s most successful campaigns to date.
+21 videos, 52 million impressions, 20 million views, 2.5 million comments later, we had made one of Foot Locker’s most successful campaigns to date.

 It’s not a 90s commercial without a jingle, and it’s not a jingle without it getting really old after a while.